YEOWEIHNGWHYELAB/CG1111-CELCPresentation/README.md

 # CG1111-CELCPresentation

 CG1111 Presentation done on smoke detectors.
+Do note that the code written is not the best way to do things, I just wanted a quick way to get the smoke detector working.
+Moreover my smoke detector is not really for detecting smoke, it is more for detection of butane gas or so...
+Read the data sheet for MQ2 and other MQ detectors...
+Some are better suited for detecting a certain gas than the other...